Skip to main content

 In your letter you must state:

-- the date you want to start the carer’s leave
+• the date you want to start your carer’s leave

-- the way in which you intend to take this leave (in one block or in a series of shorter blocks)
+• how you intend to take your leave (in 1 block or in a series of shorter blocks)

-- decision of the deciding officer (or appeals officer) from the DSP, confirming the relevant person is medically-certified as needing fulltime care (copy confirmation required)
+• the deciding officer's decision (or appeals officer) from the DSP, confirming the relevant person is medically-certified as needing full-time care (copy confirmation required)

-If you decide you no longer wish to take your carer’s leave you must let your manager know in writing (by email or letter).
-This should be done before the start date shown on your confirmation document.
+If you decide you no longer wish to take your carer’s leave, you must let your manager know in writing (by email or letter).
+This should be done before the start date on your confirmation document.

 Terminating your carer’s leave

-Carer’s leave can be terminated in a number of ways.
+You can terminate your carer’s leave in a number of ways.

 These include:

-- on the date showing on your confirmation document (whichever is earlier)
+• date on your confirmation document (whichever is earlier)

 Returning to work